hopegipson/Spotify_Clone/README.md

 Blog Post with Further Explanation on Playback:
 <a href="https://www.linkedin.com/pulse/creating-spotify-from-scratch-using-redux-playback-react-gipson/"/> Here</a>

+## Prerequisites

+    -You will need a Spotify Premium Account login -You have installed Ruby 2.6.1

-## Installation and Usage
+## Installation

-To use this app:
+    -Clone this repo
     -The app will be using localhost:3000 for the backend server by default.
-    -The front end should be run on localhost: 3001 -cd into backend
+    -The front end is required to be run on localhost: 3001

+## Usage

-    -Migrate the database tables with 'rails db:migrate' -Start the server with 'rails s'
-    -cd into the frontend
+    -cd into backend, migrate the database tables with 'rails db:migrate' and start the server with 'rails s' -cd into the frontend, start the redux project with npm install, npm start
-    -start the redux project with npm install, npm start -Users are required to have a Spotify premium account to use this app, Spotify will collect your credentials upon login

 ## Contributing